amh0727/amh0727/README.md

 ---

 ## Publications
-- An, M., *et al.* (2025).
-"Privacy-Preserving Real-Time Human Activity Recognition Using On-Device Small Language Models" in **UbiComp Workshop Wellcomp 2025**.
+- Minhyoung An, Wataru Sasaki, Yuto Shimmyo, and Keiichi Yasumoto.
+2026.
+Privacy-Preserving Real-Time Human Activity Recognition Using On-Device Small Language Models.
+In Companion of the 2025 ACM International Joint Conference on Pervasive and Ubiquitous Computing (**UbiComp Companion '25**).
+Association for Computing Machinery, New York, NY, USA, 1658–1664.
 [PDF](https://doi.org/10.1145/3714394.3756346)
 - An, M., *et al.* (2025).
 "Small Language Model for Real-World HAR: Zero-Shot Performance and Energy Feasibility of On-Device Privacy-Preserving Contextual Inference” **to appear** in Proceedings of the IEEE International Conference on Artificial Intelligence of Things (**IEEE AIoT**), Osaka, Japan, Dec.
 2025".
+- Minhyoung An, Wataru Sasaki, Hirohiko Suwa, and Keiichi Yasumoto.
+2026.
+Toward Semantically Aligned and Energy-Efficient On-Device Contextual Inference in Real-World Environments.
+In Companion Proceedings of the 27th International Conference on Distributed Computing and Networking (**ICDCN Companion '26**).
+Association for Computing Machinery, New York, NY, USA, 48–49.
+[PDF](https://doi.org/10.1145/3737611.3776950)

 ---